thex3family/thex3family-website/README.md

 - If you're not sure, here's how to [fork the repo](https://help.github.com/en/articles/fork-a-repo).

-### 3. Set Up Your Local Environment (optional)
+### 3. Set Up Your Local Environment

-If you're ready to contribute and create your PR, it will help to set up a local environment so you can see your changes.
+If you're ready to contribute and create your PR, it will help to set up a [local environment](https://code.visualstudio.com/docs/sourcecontrol/intro-to-git) so you can see your changes.

 ### 4. Make Awesome Changes!

-1. Create new branch for your changes
+1. Create new branch for your changes (download [Git](https://git-scm.com/downloads) if you haven't already)

 ```sh
 git checkout -b new_branch_name
 ```

-2. Start developing!
+2. Start developing (download [Yarn](https://classic.yarnpkg.com/lang/en/docs/install) if you don't have it already)

 ```sh
 yarn dev